timeplus-io/docs/docs/k8s-helm.md

 ## Prerequisites
 * Ensure you have Helm 3.12 + installed in your environment.
 For details about how to install Helm, see the [Helm documentation](https://helm.sh/docs/intro/install/)
-* Ensure you have [Kubernetes](https://kubernetes.io/) 1.25 or higher installed in your environment
+* Ensure you have [Kubernetes](https://kubernetes.io/) 1.25 or higher installed in your environment.
+We tested our software and installation process on Amazon EKS, minikube and k3s.
+Other Kubernetes distributions should work in the similar way.
 * Ensure you have allocated enough resources for the deployment.
 For a 3-nodes cluster deployment, by default each `timeplusd` requires 2 cores and 4GB memory.
 You'd better assign the node with at least 8 cores and 16GB memory.
 * Network access to Docker Hub